mijp1/castep-docs/docs/tutorials/Coreloss/Coreloss.md

 ![Attempt to make similar to experiment](best_could_get.png)

 Compare this output with the one from the [EELS Database](https://eelsdb.eu/spectra/cubic-boron-nitride/).
 You should see that they look reasonably similar.

+You may wish to plot the 2 results together.
+To do this, first download the `msa` file from the above link.
+Looking at the graph or the file, you can immediately see a problem - the energies are shifted (the region of interest starts at 190eV) and the intensities are much higher (order of thousands rather than 0.001).
+Therefore, we will use a script to shift and scale our results to be more like what you'd see in experiment.

 Other things to try include: